jeremyrdavis/an-all-code-introduction-to-ddd-and-hexagonal-architecture/README.md

-# developerweek-ddd-06 Project
+# ddd-developerweek-2023

-## Conference Domains
+## Domains and Sub Domains

+Domain: Conference

+1. What makes the system worth writing?
+2. Why not buy it off the shelf?
+3. Why not outsource it?

+Core Subdomains:
 - Sessions
 - Attendees
+- Catering
 - Social Media
-- Catering
-- Swag (Giveaways)
+- Swag

-## Domain Objects and Domain Events
-Domain objects use a "universal language"
-Domain events are events with business value
+- Sponsors

-## Entities and Aggregates
+## Entities
-Entities are persistent objects
+Persistent objects
-Aggregates encapsulate multiple persistent objects and interact with the system

-- Attendee (aggregate)
+- Attendee
 - Address

+### Aggregate
+Top level object
+- Attendee

+## Events
+Things that the business is interested in.
+Statements of fact.
+- RegistrationEvent
+- CateringEvent
-- ConferenceSession
+- SwagEvent

 ## Value Objects
-Not persistent and do not contain business logic
+Not persistent.
+Represents a concept from the domain
-- AttendeeInfo
+- *Events
-- ConferenceSessionInfo
+- AttendeeInfoValueObject

 ## Commands
-Trigger an action.
-Should be idempotent.
+Request for action
+- RegisterAttendeeCommand

+## Repositories
+Repository pattern for persistence
+- AttendeeRepository

 ## Domain Services
-Expose the domain to other parts of the system and orchestrate functionality.
+Expose the domain to the rest of the system.
+Enable *Hexagonal Architecture*
 - AttendeeService

 ## Adapters
-Interface with external systems/users; input and output to and for the system
+Enable input and output to and from the system
-- REST adapter
-- Kafka adapter
+- RESTAdapter

-## Integration with other Domains
-- Cooperation
+- KafkaAdapter
-- Partnershpip
+- RegistrationEventAdapter
-- Shared Kernel
+- SwagEventAdapter
-- Customer/Supplier
+- CateringEventAdapter